gifnksm/cli-xtask/doc/cargo-xtask-sync-rdme.md

                                        workspace
         --exhaustive                   Same as `--all-workspaces --workspace --each-feature`
     -h, --help                         Print help information
-    -q, --quiet                        Less output per occurrence
+    -p, --package <PACKAGE>            Package name to run the subcommand for -q, --quiet                        Less output per occurrence
     -v, --verbose                      More output per occurrence
+        --workspace                    Run the subcommand for all packages in the workspace
 ```